-Luton Airport flights suspended as heat affects runway
+London Luton Airport flights suspended as heat lifts runway

 - Published

-Flights have been suspended at London Luton Airport due to a "surface defect" on its runway, caused by high temperatures.
+Flights have been suspended at London Luton Airport after high temperatures lifted a small section of the runway.

-The airport said repairs were under way, but all flights had been affected.
+The airport said repairs were under way and it hoped to "resume operations as soon as possible".

+Footage shows a large rectangular area on the surface being examined by staff from the airport.

 The Met Office has issued a red extreme heat warning on Monday and Tuesday in much of England, with temperatures set to hit 41C (106F).